kevinaraujo/react-from-zero-advanced/README.md

-# Blog project in reactjs
+# Repository project in reactjs

-This project was created in react reactjs and firebase to save data.
+This project was created in react reactjs, using localstorage and axios to request in github api.

 In the project directory, you can run: